TampereTC/TestContainer-hackathon/Instructions-WSL-Docker-HyperV.md

 Check the WSL mount to host system, it should be now under `/mnt/c` (if you shared C drive)

-Extract your hackathon material here
+Download your hackathon material here.
+As described in chapter [Instruction-for-hackathon-content-hackstack](https://github.com/TampereTC/TestContainer-hackathon#instruction-for-hackathon-content-hackstack).

 $`cd /mnt/c/Users/<user>/hackstack`